 “Just because you’re different, doesn’t mean you’re wrong.
 I now realize that my biggest mistake has been trying to fit in with other people,” she says.

-Today, Yumna Majeed is the first point of contact in Pakistan for the Space Generation Advisory Council, and the founder of an educational enterprise that aims to encourage children who dare to dream of being astronauts.
+Today, Yumna Majeed is the national point of contact in Pakistan for the Space Generation Advisory Council, and the founder of an educational enterprise ,Exploration, that aims to encourage children who dare to dream of being astronauts.

 Being the point of contact, she is the national outreach coordinator for multiple space organizations, including Space Generation Advisory Council, which is an international non-profit space organization that works with NASA, ESA (European Space Agency), and JAXA (Japan Aerospace Exploration Agency) among others.